-Moist and full of flavor, these scones are better than any I’ve tasted.
+Moist and full of flavor, these maple walnut cones are better than any I’ve tasted.
 If you like maple and you like scones, these maple glazed, maple walnut scones are for you!

 (This is an updated post from December, 2014)

 I used to order the maplewalnut scones from Starbuck’s, but I really don’t frequent there anymore, and besides they were always just OK.
 If I remember correctly, they were kind of dry and dense and crumbly, in a messy kind of way.

 Well, thanks goodness for Sue!
 Sue’s maple scones are everything I would want in a scone.

 They are moist, but not too moist.
 They are light, but not too light.
 And they are easy to make.

 The maple glaze is incredible and the toasted walnuts give these scones a fabulous texture!

 Plus they taste unbearably good.
 These are huge and it is hard to stop with just one.